ppy/osu-infrastructure/score-submission.md

 May be worth considering [requirements for ordering by most-watched](https://github.com/ppy/osu-web/issues/6412#issuecomment-1027539986) in the process.

-### 🏃 Decide on purge mechanism for `solo_scores`
+### 🏃 Decide on purge mechanism for `scores`

-As mentioned previously, we will want to clean up the `solo_scores` tables in the case the `preserve` flag lets us know that a score is not being used anywhere.
+As mentioned previously, we will want to clean up the `scores` tables in the case the `preserve` flag lets us know that a score is not being used anywhere.

 Traditionally, non-high scores (ie. when a user's score did not replace their existing score on the same beatmap-ruleset-mod combination) would be inserted into a separate table which uses mysql partitioning to efficiently truncate rows older than 24 hours.